 Once the old Romanesque residence of Mayor Jakub, the tower passed into the possession of the city.
 Over time, Unger’s House and Pawer’s House were attached to it, making it one building.

-After undergoing multiple modifications, the structure now exhibits aspects of the Renaissance, Baroque, and Neo-Renaissance architectural styles.
+After multiple modifications, the structure now exhibits aspects of the Renaissance, Baroque, and Neo-Renaissance architectural styles.

 Old Town Hall houses a variety of fascinating things to discover, including the old city hall, Bratislava City Museum, and municipal court.
-The museum within the town hall exhibits various historical pieces and displays such as ancient weapons, dungeons, paintings, and more.
-Old Town Hall is a great place to start or end a day out in Bratislava, as it is close to some of the town’s top attractions.
+The museum within the town hall exhibits various historical pieces and displays, such as ancient weapons, dungeons, paintings, and more.
+Old Town Hall is a great place to start or end a day in Bratislava, as it is close to some of its top attractions.